ICIQ/iciq.github.io/README.md

 so setting my site up was as easy as following
 [his instructions](http://www.carlboettiger.info/README.html),
 replacing the \_posts directory, and making a few CSS customizations.
+I have customized the source code a little bit more to make it much easier for anyone to adapt this source code to other repos and sites (see detailed instructions in a later section).

-To run the site on a local computer, you need to install Jekyll and dependencies, run `bundle install` then `bundle exec jekyll serve`.
+To run the site on a local computer, you need to install Jekyll and dependencies, run `bundle install` then `bundle exec jekyll serve` (see detailed instruction below).

-The [Publications page](publications.html) is generated from a bibtex file using some [code David Ketcheson wrote to generate HTML divs from Bibtex](https://github.com/ketch/tex2_rst_html).
+You can generate the [Publications page](publications.html) from a bibtex file using some [code David Ketcheson wrote to generate HTML divs from Bibtex](https://github.com/ketch/tex2_rst_html).
 It also makes use of [jQuery](https://github.com/ketch/tex2_rst_html) and [MixItUp](https://mixitup.kunkalabs.com/) for filtering and searching.
+Here, I am using the [Jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) with some customizations.

 Please report any errors or other feedback in the [Issue Tracker](https://github.com/i2000s/i2000s.github.io/issues).